Gain Confidence When Speaking

 - A smiling, confident you, effortlessly connecting with the audience.

-- A good delivery on the topic of your choice.
+- Good delivery on the topic of your choice.

 - An audience captivated by great charisma, yours!

-Don’t get us wrong here but there’s profound sense in the words, “Fake it till you make it”.
+Don’t get us wrong here, but there’s a profound sense in words, “Fake it till you make it.”

-If you’re a complete rookie too nervous to stand in front of a crowd, we suggest that you practice 10 minutes of active visualization before you “fake confidence” in front of a mirror.
-Do this consistently for 21 straight days and you’re sure to enjoy a notable difference.
+If you’re a rookie too nervous about standing in front of a crowd, we suggest you practice 10 minutes of active visualization before you “fake confidence” in front of a mirror.
+Do this consistently for 21 days, and you’re sure to enjoy a notable difference.

 - When done with adequate preparation on your topic, this takes care of rehearsal too!

-This is the best way to a hassle-free presentation: keep your material simple and hassle-free.
+The best way to a hassle-free presentation is to keep your material simple and hassle-free.

 Don’t let excessive ambition ruin your public speaking tryst.
-This is when you try to fit in “too much” into your message.
-Some well-tested tips are outlined below:
+It is when you try to fit “too much” into your message.
+Some well-tested tips are:

 - Let your speaking center around one core message.
-We all have limited attention spans, and an even shorter memory.
+We all have limited attention spans and even shorter memory.
 So ensure that your entire speech supports just one significant message.
-Don’t distract your audience with unnecessarily sub-plots.
+Don’t distract your audience with unnecessary subplots.

 - Say it straight.
-Sarcasm has its uses, but communicating clearly is not it.
+Sarcasm has its uses, but it is not communicating.
 Neither is beating around the bush.
-If you want the audience to do something, like vote for your church, give them 10 good reasons to do so in your speech, all ending with that one message: vote for us!
+If you want the audience to do something, like a vote for your church, give them ten good reasons to do so in your speech, all ending with that one message: vote for us!

-- Ditch the notes when you go live: This is a scary thing to do, especially for those speaking for the first time.
-Yet, this is the only way you can truly connect to your audience.
+- Ditch the notes when you go live: This is scary, especially for those speaking for the first time.
+Yet, this is the only way to connect to your audience honestly.
 You’ll also ensure that your content is clear and precise (AKA “simple”) so there’s not too much complex stuff for you to memorize.

-Look, in the long course of your public speaking stint, it’s likely you’ll have that one moment when nothing seems to work.
+In the long course of your public speaking stint, you’ll likely have that one moment when nothing seems to work.
 You’re speaking to a passive audience, many people don’t connect to you or the topic, or worse, seem bored, and you’ve forgotten your slide notes mid-way.
 It’s simply Murphy’s Law, acting in your life: “Anything that can go wrong will go wrong!”

 The good news: a deep breath can beat even Murphy at his best game!

-So when you find yourself like a deer facing headlights, unsure of what else to do, simply breathe deep and easy and command yourself to relax.
-If a breath can bring life into you, it sure as heck can get you out of a tight spot.
-So take a moment and breathe deep and easy, again.
+So when you find yourself like a deer facing headlights, unsure of what else to do, breathe deep and easy and command yourself to relax.
+If a breath can bring life into you, it can get you out of a tight spot.
+So take a moment and breathe deeply and easily again.

 For years, public speaking has consistently been ranked THE top-most fear, right there with the fear of truth.
 We understand that it is a big deal when you first get started.
-But like all fears, this one too is a devious ghost.
-Its power lies in making you believe in its lies: “You will be judged, you will fail, you will be mocked at, you will make a fool of yourself, etc. etc.” Lies!
+But like all fears, this one is a devious ghost.
+Its power lies in making you believe in its lies: “People will judge you, you will fail, people will mock you, you will make a fool of yourself, etc., etc.” Lies!

-Instead, choose to ignore it as you make a conscious decision to enjoy every public speaking opportunity.
+Instead, ignore it as you consciously decide to enjoy every public speaking opportunity.
 It’s your prerogative to do so!
-Relish it, revel in the opportunity and take thrill in your experience.
-Don’t make it a “must-do” item on your list; instead, make it a “want-to-do” item you simply cannot ignore.
-This may sound cheesy, but we ask you to find your passion with public speaking!
+Relish it, revel in the chance, and enjoy your experience.
+Don’t make it a “must-do” item on your list; instead, make it a “want-to-do” item you cannot ignore.
+It may sound cheesy, but we ask you to find your passion for public speaking!

-Here, if you train your mind to find at least 3 good reasons why you want to become a public speaking champion, you’re more likely to find opportunities to do it more, and become even better.
-The more you try, the more confident you will grow, it’s a guaranteed truth!
+If you train your mind to find at least three good reasons why you want to become a public speaking champion, you’re more likely to find opportunities to do it and even improve.
+The more you try, the more confident you will grow.
+It’s a guaranteed truth!

-We’ll leave you with simple note from the dynamic and charming Hilary Clinton, an amazing public speaker herself.
+We’ll leave you with a simple note from the dynamic and charming Hilary Clinton, a fantastic public speaker herself.

-“If you’re not comfortable with public speaking – and nobody starts out comfortable; you have to learn how to be comfortable – PRACTICE.
+“If you’re uncomfortable with public speaking – and nobody starts comfortable; you have to learn how to be comfortable – PRACTICE.
 I cannot overstate the importance of practicing.
-Get some close friends or family members to help evaluate you, or somebody at work that you trust.”
+Get some close friends or family members to help evaluate you or somebody you trust at work.”